Clinical-Genomics/loqusdb/.github/ISSUE_TEMPLATE/other-issues.md

 ---
 name: Other issues
-about: Describe this issue template's purpose here.
+about: Describe this issue's purpose here.
 title: ''
 labels: ''
 assignees: ''